serodriguez68/react-cheatsheet-udemy-2019/README.md

 - We make use of the `Link` component provided by 'react-router-dom'.
     - Link still renders an `<a>` but prevents default, changes the URL in the browser and updates the `History` inside the `BrowserRouter`, triggering component re-rendering.
+    - `Link` may be used inside any of the [router types](#types-of-routers), but it MUST be used inside a router.
+    (i.e. it cannot be used in a component that is not nested inside a router).
 ```jsx harmony
 import React from 'react';
 import { BrowserRouter, Route, Link } from 'react-router-dom';